nibrobb/cs2-player-reports/README.md

 1. Scroll to the bottom
 2. Click "LOAD MORE HISTORY"
-3. Repeat steps 1-2 until you have enough
+3. Repeat steps 1-2 until you feel you have enough
 4. <kbd>Ctrl</kbd> + <kbd>S</kbd> to save the dump, name it `reports.html`
 5. Copy `reports.html` into `data/`